-Building and Strengthening Leadership report and Field Guide (November 2014) http://www.england.nhs.uk/6cs/ resources/publications/
+1Building and Strengthening Leadership report and Field Guide (November 2014)

 1. Getting ready

 It is important to think about how ready and willing your organisation is to start this process of examining and talking about culture.

 Improving the culture of care is not an overnight process, nor a 'quick fix' to all your culture-related issues.
 It requires sustained commitment and action across a number of parts of your organisation.